-DMC Children's Hospital of Michigan's Neurology and Neurosurgery program are ranked among America's best in U.S. News & World Report's 2013-14 Best Children's Hospitals rankings.
+The Neurology and Neurosurgery programs at Children's Hospital of Michigan at the Detroit Medical Center are ranked among America's best in U.S. News & World Report's 2014-15 Best Children's Hospitals rankings.

 Home to some of the nation’s leading authorities on pediatric neurological diseases, the Department of Neurology at the Children’s Hospital of Michigan is a world-class clinical program providing expert neurological care and resident training.
 Children and families travel to the Children's Hospital of Michigan from across the country and around the world for advanced neurological and neurosurgical care.

 Pediatric neurology and neurosurgery physicians on staff at the Children's Hospital of Michigan include world-renowned researchers in the field of epilepsy, autism, neurogenetics and neuroimaging.
 The medical staff includes Michigan's only board certified pediatric headache specialist, Michigan's only pediatric neurosurgeon specializing in epilepsy surgery and the state's only board certified pediatric neurogenetics specialist.

 Chief of the Department of Neurology and medical staff member, Dr. Harry T. Chugani, is not only known for his NIH-funded research into pediatric epilepsy and PET scanning, he also serves as the president of the International Child Neurology Association (ICNA).

 A specialized trained team of pediatric nurse practitioners and registered nurses play an important role in providing exceptional, family centered patient care to pediatric patients with neurological conditions.
 The neurosurgical team works closely with board certified pediatric anesthesiologists on the medical staff of the Children's Hospital of Michigan-helping to ensure even the smallest patients receive safe and effective anesthesia during neurosurgical procedures.